PSU-ICDS/icds_docs/docs/running-jobs/batch-jobs.md

 ## Slurm commands

-On Roar, the queue manager is SLURM (Simple Linux Utility for Resource Management).
+On Roar, the queue manager is Slurm (Simple Linux Utility for Resource Management).
-Besides `salloc` for [interactive jobs](interactive-jobs.md)), the basic SLURM commands are:
+Besides `salloc` for [interactive jobs](interactive-jobs.md)), the basic Slurm commands are:

 | Command | Effect|
 | ---- | ---- |